-Our activities are focused in 3 main areas
+Our activities are based around 3 areas:

 - Environment – reducing the impact of our operations on the environment through encouraging behaviours and introducing initiatives that minimise waste and maximise efficiency.

 - Workplace – building on our existing activities that support equality of opportunity and diversity both in our dealings with clients and stakeholders and also across the organisation.

 - Community – encouraging and supporting our staff in volunteering and fundraising opportunities.

 Our aim is to embed environmentally ethical behaviour into our culture and workforce

 - We have continued our recycling partnership with Bryson House recycling paper, cardboard, cans and plastic and increased our recycling year on year.
 This year we recycled 5,784 kilos, the equivalent weight of 13 grand pianos!